-For low-income parents earning less than $50,000 a year, the impact was even higher: a full 85% reported that the newsletter had already influenced or would influence their opinions and behavior and 85% had already taken action on the information.
-The lowest-income respondents (earning less than $25,000) reported the highest level of impact: 88% reported that the newsletter information had or would influence them and 86% had already taken action based on the information.
+For low-income parents earning less than $50,000 a year, the impact continues: 82% of parents or caregivers reported that the newsletter had already influenced or would influence their opinions and behavior and 85% had already taken action on the information.
+In a prior year’s survey, the lowest-income respondents (earning less than $25,000) reported the highest level of impact: 88% reported that the newsletter information had or would influence them and 86% had already taken action based on the information.

 One parent of a 6th grader, who earns less than $25,000, reported that she was very likely to be influenced by the newsletter.
 She tried multiple strategies and resources and shared the resources with others.
 She told us the “positive parenting tips” helped her understand her daughter, and that they “have given me the tools I need to be a better mom and a better person everyday!